The Pilbara region hosts fish assemblages characterised by high diversity, with low productivity but economically important fisheries.

-The PMCP fish and sharks project, being led by The University of Western Australia’s Marine Ecology Group, is providing context to marine conservation efforts in the Pilbara/Ningaloo area by undertaking the first regional-scale assessment of the conditions of, and threats to, finfish and shark biodiversity assets.
-The assessment is compiling information on the diversity, abundance, size-structure and distribution of fishes and sharks throughout the Pilbara region.
+The PMCP fish and sharks project, led by The University of Western Australia’s Marine Ecology Group, has provided context to marine conservation efforts in the Pilbara/Ningaloo area by undertaking the first regional-scale assessment of the conditions of, and threats to, finfish and shark biodiversity assets.
+The assessment has compiled information on the diversity, abundance, size-structure and distribution of fishes and sharks throughout the Pilbara region.
 Its hoped that information from the examination of fish-habitat associations and impacts of fishing will inform conservation and management strategies for the region.

-The research project has been divided into three areas of investigation:
+The research project was divided into three areas of investigation:

-A combination of sampling techniques have been used to collect the data, with new techniques for estimating abundance of large fauna that are sparsely-distributed and difficult to survey also being trialed.
+A combination of sampling techniques were used to collect the data, with new techniques for estimating abundance of large fauna that are sparsely-distributed and difficult to survey also being trialled.

-The research helping to answer some key management questions such as:
+The research has helped to answer some key management questions such as: